 Step 4: Now that you have created WindowsUpdate key, right-click on WindowsUpdate key, click New, click Key, and then set its name as AU.

 Step 5: Click on the AU key.
 On the right-side, right-click on the empty space, click New, click DWORD (32-bit) Value, and name it as NoAutoUpdate.

 Step 6: Finally, double-click on NoAutoUpdate, and set its value data to one of the following numbers:

 1 – To turn off automatic updates

-When you turn off automatic updates using the above mentioned instructions, Windows will never check for updates.
-If you navigate to Advanced options of Windows Settings in Settings app, you will see Never check for updates as the status under Choose how updates are installed section.
+When you turn off automatic updates using the instructions mentioned above, Windows will never check for updates.
+If you navigate to Advanced options of Windows Settings in the Settings app, you will see Never check for updates as the status under Choose how updates are installed section.

 Method 2 of 2

 If you don’t want to completely turn off automatic updates but want to control how the updates are installed, you can do so by following given below directions.